Garden Theatre (Winter Garden, Florida)

-The Garden Theatre is a refurbished, historic theatre located at 160 West Plant Street in Winter Garden, Florida.
+The Garden Theatre is a refurbished, historic theatre located at 160 West Plant Street in Winter Garden, Florida, United States.
 The Garden Theatre, which hosts over 200 events a season, including professional level theatre, music, dance, and films.
 The Garden Theatre serves as the primary performing arts center for the Winter Garden area.

 History

 The theatre first opened in December 1935 as a single screen cinema and was the first in Central Florida built for "talkies".
 Several renovations changed the face of the theatre until it closed in 1963, as movie attendance declined in the new age of television.
 Soon after, the site became a farming supply store, where the interior seating was removed and the sloped floor was filled and leveled with cement.

 In 2002 the City of Winter Garden purchased the site and the Winter Garden Heritage Foundation, a 501(c)(3) non-profit organization, began restoration of the theatre.